toedter/chatty/README.md

 For the gradle docker integration the [gradle-docker-plugin] (https://github.com/bmuschko/gradle-docker-plugin) is used.

 #### prepare boot2docker
 Boot2docker must be installed.
-E.g. for MAC OS, follow [docker installation mac] (https://docs.docker.com/installation/mac/).
+You find installation instructions at [boot2docker] (http://boot2docker.io/).
-Start boot2docker.app.
+Start boot2docker.
 If it is not already started type in the console

 ```bash
 boot2docker up